 SEIS reinvestment relief

-An existing capital gains tax liability from an asset disposed of in the tax year 2012/2013 can be eliminated by reinvesting the gain into SEIS shares in the same tax year.
-Unlike other CGT reliefs (including EIS deferral relief), in order to benefit from SEIS CGT reinvestment relief, only the gain (and not the full proceeds) needs to be reinvested.
+A capital gains tax liability from an asset disposed of in the tax year 2012/2013 can be eliminated by reinvesting the gain into SEIS shares in the same tax year.

-It was announced in the 2013 Budget that a 50% CGT exemption would be introduced for gains made in 2013/4 which are reinvested in SEIS shares in 2013/4 or 2014/5.
+For later tax years there is a 50% CGT exemption for gains which are reinvested in SEIS shares.
 The remainder of the gain reinvested will be deferred until a disposal of the SEIS shares.

 The maximum gain that can qualify for SEIS reinvestment relief is £100,000.
 However, there is a restriction on relief if the investor's subscription for shares exceeds £100,000.
 The maximum gain that can qualify for SEIS reinvestment relief if the subscription exceeds £100,000 is calculated by applying a formula.
 However, the effect of the formula is that if more than £100,000 is invested, the gains qualifying for exemption will be less than £100,000.